roel0/jenkins-util-scripts/README.md

 # jenkins-util-scripts  ![jj](http://i65.tinypic.com/33ol9mo.jpg)
-A collection of scripts, custom steps that can be used in a Jenkins pipeline
+A collection of scripts, custom steps that can be used in a Jenkins pipeline (declarative and scripted).

 Some of the API's provided: